rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 **Automatic initialization**

-Effectively running DEM in parallel on the basis of just the above commands is probably accessible to good hackers but it would be tedious and computationaly innefficient. mpy provides the function mpirun which automatizes most of the steps required for the consistent time integration of a distributed scene.
-This includes, mainly, splitting the scene in subdomains based on indices assigned to bodies and handling collisions between the subdomains as time integration proceeds.
+Effectively running DEM in parallel on the basis of just the above commands is probably accessible to good hackers but it would be tedious and computationaly innefficient. mpy provides the function mpirun which automatizes most of the steps required for the consistent time integration of a distributed scene, as described in :ref:`introduction <sect_implementation_example2D>`.
+This includes, mainly, splitting the scene in subdomains based on rank assigned to bodies and handling collisions between the subdomains as time integration proceeds.

 If needed the first execution of mpirun will call the function initialize(), which can therefore be omitted on user's side in most cases.